 Removal of the Virginia Tenant

-If your Virginia tenant does not vacate the unit following the legal termination of the rental agreement, then you will file an eviction, also known as an unlawful detainer, and go to the court.
-If the tenant still does not vacate the unit, a sheriff will remove them.
+If your Virginia tenant does not vacate the unit following the legal termination of the lease agreement, then you will file an eviction, also known as a Summons for Unlawful Detainer, and go through the court process for the eviction lawsuit.

-Sometimes, tenants leave belongings in the unit after being evicted.
-If this is the case, the landlord must serve the tenant with an unlawful detainer notice to remove their belongings within 24 hours.
-Then the landlord will regain possession.
-If the tenant does not remove their possessions, they will be considered abandoned.
+Sometimes, tenants leave belongings in the unit after being removed from the premises.
+If this is the case, the landlord must give the tenant an unlawful detainer notice to obtain their belongings within a 24-hour period.

 Bottom Line

+Once filed, the general district court will review the case, and the judge rules based on the evidence presented.
 If you need help getting rid of a troublesome tenant, JMAX Property Management can help.
 We are a full-service management company serving the residents of Roanoke, Virginia.
-Contact us today.
+Contact us today to learn more about our services.